umijs/umi/docs/guide/library.md

 In some scenarios, you need to define variables, not directly `const hello = 123`, which needs to be done in the following ways:

 - Add `export` when defining, such as `export const hello = 123`.
-- Extract the component demo code into a file such as `demo.jsx`, introduce it and render it directly, and the sample code can be displayed in markdown mode.
+- Extract the component demo code into a file such as `demo.jsx`, import it and render it directly, and the sample code can be displayed in markdown mode.
 - Render components using function in `Playground`.

 ```jsx